<Hero> Must Survive

 - Super Robot Wars does this with warships, making it more justified than other examples as losing them means losing the guys in charge, all your backup units and sometimes, the way home.
 They also do it to characters when they have to do something plot-relevant in a cutscene, though after said scene you can let them get blown up fine.

-- In Skirmish games in Dawn of War, you can set "Assassinate" as a victory condition: if a team's hero unit is killed, that team is destroyed.
+- In Skirmish games you can set "Assassinate" as a victory condition: if a team's hero unit is killed, that team is destroyed.

 - The Dark Crusade expansion has this condition in two campaign battles: the primary objective to eliminate the Tau is to kill the ruling Ethereal, Aun'el Shi'Ores, while the primary objective to eliminate the Necrons requires your hero unit to personally deliver an explosive to the objective and return to your base; losing your hero costs you the battle.